phongngo511/PieChartUIKit/README.md

 # PieChartUIKit

-PieChartUIKit is a simple solution writen purely in Swift allowing to draw colorful Pie Charts with several customizations options, such as gradient colors, spacing, hightlights, and more.
+PieChartUIKit is a simple solution writen purely in Swift allowing to draw colorful Pie Charts with several customization options, such as gradient colors, spacing, hightlights, corner radius and more.

 ## Frameworks